greg7mdp/sparsepp/README.md

 ## Memory allocator on Windows (when building with Visual Studio)

-When building with the Microsoft compiler, we use a custom allocator because the default one (from the Visual C++ runtime) fragments memory when reallocating.
+When building with the Microsoft compiler, we provide a custom allocator because the default one (from the Visual C++ runtime) fragments memory when reallocating.

 This is desirable *only* when creating large sparsepp hash maps.
 If you create lots of small hash_maps, memory usage may increase instead of decreasing as expected.
 The reason is that, for each instance of a hash_map, the custom memory allocator creates a new memory space to allocate from, which is typically 4K, so it may be a big waste if just a few items are allocated.

-If that is the case, in order to revert to the base allocator, define the following before including spp.h: `#define SPP_DEFAULT_ALLOCATOR spp::libc_allocator`
+In order to use the custom spp allocator, define the following preprocessor variable before including `<spp/spp.h>`:

+`#define SPP_USE_SPP_ALLOC 1`

 ## Integer keys, and other hash function considerations.